Below is a list of the equipment and necessary work area requirements for candidates completing the TypeWell Basic Skills Course.

 - A working sound system for playing sound to a headset;

-- An Internet connection OR a method to transfer data from another computer that has an Internet connection (e.g. a USB flash drive);
+- Wi-Fi or wired internet access OR a method to transfer data from another computer that has an internet connection (e.g. a USB flash drive);

 - A web browser (just the program, no connection to the internet needed during individual lessons);

-- Windows Media Player, version 7 or higher;
+- Windows Media Player, version 7 or higher (downloadable here if needed;

 Be sure the computer you choose meets all the requirements and is in good condition and reliable.
 If the computer malfunctions and you need to switch to a different computer during the course, there will be a $50 transfer fee.
 This is necessary because of the work needed to make the transfer and to re-sync the student account on the course server.